openbfdev/bfdev/README.md

 - The APIs available to the users are very rich and clearly categorised.
 - Designed based on gnuc standard, with good cross platform compatibility.

+### WARNING
+This project is not completely completed, please do not use in the production environment.

 ## Directory Structure

 ```